WasiqB/coteafs-selenium/README.md

 ### :page_facing_up: Page objects

-To know how to write tests, it's best to see the example as it is self explanatory.
+Checkout the following examples which will guide you in writing tests.
 Lets have a look at the Login page of Guru99 demo site.

 > Remember, `BrowserPage` class needs to be extended for every page and also a flavour of inheritance can be added as per requirement.